-Supporting information must include for example bridging studies of comparable design and duration for the Substance and the source substances.
+Supporting information must include for example bridging studies of comparable design and duration for the Substance and the source substances, information to confirm your claimed worst-case prediction.

-As indicated above, your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s).
+As indicated above, your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s) and that the source Substance B constitutes a worst case for the prediction of the aquatic property.
 In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and of the source substance(s) is necessary to confirm that both substance cause the same type of effects.